Go to Homepage

 by Vijay Verghese

-SHOEHORNED like an American bison in a Barbie Doll seat, 30,000ft aloft on an interminable nonstop to New York, you’re wondering how you’ll ever extricate yourself to get to the loo before the post-movie rush.
+SHOEHORNED like an American bison in a Barbie Doll seat, 30,000ft aloft on an interminable nonstop to New York, wondering how you’ll ever extricate yourself to get to the loo before the post-movie rush?
 Well, it’s time to whip out the measuring tape and get to the bottom of things.
 How wide is your seat really?
 How much footsie space do you have in front of you?
 Does your seat actually recline or must you travel in the brace position all the way to New York?
 Finally, an airline economy class seat survey with all those niggling details.
-See the winners of our Favourite Airline Poll 2005.

 Send us your Feedback / Letter to the Editor